 Group life insurance cost depends on your individual company and the benefit amount.
 You may be expected to contribute some money to it, or the cost may be completely covered by your employer.

 Note that how a group policy is paid for can have tax implications.

 If and when you leave your job, you’ll need to start the search for life insurance on your own since your workplace policy isn’t portable.
 According to the BLS, the average workplace tenure is around four and a half years.

 But life insurance gets more expensive the older you are when you purchase it.
 Below is a cost comparison for a 30-year, $500,000 policy for a healthy man in New York at ages 30 and 35.

 |Est. Total Cost||$11,880.00||$14,400.00|

-Again, you may be given the option to convert your group policy to an individual policy when you leave.
 Because the policy will likely be a guaranteed issue, non-underwritten policy, you’ll pay even more than you would for a properly underwritten policy.
-So, the only time this is worth considering is if you have a medical condition that would keep you from getting competitive rates on an individual policy.
+The only time this is worth considering is if you have a medical condition that would keep you from getting competitive rates on an individual policy.